BiodataMiningGroup/quimbi/README.md

 ## Local Version
 ### Installation
-To run the project you need `node` and `npm` .
-Clone this repository, run `npm install` and then `npm run build` to build the project.
+To run the project you need `node` and `npm`.
+To get access to both download node.js from https://nodejs.org/en/download/ and install the correct version for your OS.
+Afterwards, clone this repository, use your command shell to navigate into the repository and run `npm install` and then `npm run build` to build the project.
 The bundled project is saved into the `dist` folder.

 ### Usage